-exercise price of \$2.086 per warrant and expiration date in December 2026.
-As of December 31, 2022, there were 55,375,202 Derivative Warrants outstanding, which consisted of (i) 35,862,922 warrants with exercise price of \$1.25 per warrant and expiration date in December 2024, and (ii) 19,512,280 warrants with an exercise price of \$2.086 per warrant and expiration date in December 2026.
+As of December 31, 2024, there were 21,400,000 Derivative Warrants outstanding, which consisted of (i) 2,000,000 warrants with exercise price of \$2.086 per warrant and expiration date in December 2026 and (ii) 19,400,000 warrants with exercise price of \$1.00 per warrant and expirations date in July 2029.
+As of December 31, 2023, there were 37,862,922 Derivative Warrants outstanding, which consisted of (i) 29,972,000 warrants with exercise price of \$1.25 per warrant and expiration date in December 2024, (ii) 5,890,922 warrants with an exercise price of \$1.00 per warrant and expiration date in December 2024, and (iii) 2,000,000 warrants with an exercise price of \$2.086 per warrant and expiration date in December 2026.

 Derivative Warrants are considered derivative financial liabilities measured at fair value with all gains or losses recognized in profit or loss as the settlement amount for the Derivative Warrants may be adjusted during certain periods for variables that are not inputs to standard pricing models for forward or option equity contracts, i.e., the "fixed for fixed" criteria under ASC 815-40.
-The estimated fair value of the Derivative Warrants is measured at the end of each reporting period and an adjustment is reflected in fair value changes in derivatives in the consolidated statements of operations and comprehensive (loss) income.
+The estimated fair value of the Derivative Warrants is measured at the end of each reporting period and an adjustment is reflected in fair value changes in derivatives in the consolidated statements of operations.
 These are Level 3 recurring fair value measurements.
-The estimated fair value of the Derivative Warrants was determined using the Black-Scholes model with stock price based on the OTCQX closing price of the Derivative Warrants issue date as of December 31, 2023 and December 31, 2022.
+The estimated fair value of the Derivative Warrants was determined using the Black-Scholes model with stock price based on the OTCQX closing price of the Derivative Warrants issue date as of December 31, 2024 and December 31, 2023.